On this page

 Chronic Cough

-One of the most common symptoms of COPD is a chronic cough that lasts for several months or even years.
+A common symptom of COPD is a chronic cough that lasts for several months or even years.
 This cough is often productive, meaning that it brings up mucus from the lungs.
 The mucus can be clear, white, yellow, or greenish in color.
-The cough may be worse in the morning or during physical activity.
+The cough may be worse in the morning or during exercise.

 Shortness of Breath